elsa-workflows/elsa-website/docs/guides-document-approval.md

 ## Summary

-In this walkthrough, we've seen how to implement long-running workflows with the help of `ReceiveHttpRequestEvent`, `Signaled` and the `signalUrl` JavaScript function, We've also seen how to use various other activities to implement a reminding loop.
+In this walkthrough, we've seen how to implement long-running workflows with the help of `ReceiveHttpRequest`, `Signaled` and the `signalUrl` JavaScript function, We've also seen how to use various other activities to implement a reminding loop.

 ## Source